Metal Additive Manufacturing

 From the birth of stereolithography, the technology behind what is described as 3D printing was created, generating even greater possibilities.
 There are now a number of metal additive layer manufacturing companies and the market is competitive and thriving, driving development ever-onwards.

-Across many sectors 3D metal printing is providing an effective alternative to existing processes allowing additive manufacturing companies to create cost-effective production even at low volume as well as shorten lead times, reduce part count and offer many more advantages including:
+Across many sectors 3D metal printing is providing an effective alternative to existing processes allowing cost-effective production even at low volume as well as shortened lead times, reduce part count and offer many more advantages including:

 3D metal additive manufacturing has changed the entire design and manufacturing process, creating possibilities which were hitherto unthinkable.